ikiusen/isft-apache/README.md

 # Changelog

-26/05/2022: Added [Bibliotech](https://github.com/gabrielinuz/bibliotech) as submodule and added a bash script for ease of setting up.
+26/05/2022: Added [Bibliotech](https://github.com/gabrielinuz/bibliotech) as submodule and added a shell script for ease of setting up.